Letter from the Publisher

 And yet, there are many people and organizations, including North Atlantic Books, that have been developing readiness for times like these.
 Not in a Doomsday sense, but more from a growing knowing that our modern lifestyle and economic and political systems are not sustainable, both for the planet and for ourselves, and that another way of being is not only necessary but possible.
 In this way, all of the greater-good-minded people and organizations—who for decades have been embodying and populating our consciousness with both practical and visionary views of how we might live differently—have together been building a cosmology for times like these.

 In that spirit, we have assembled a list of 21 of our ebooks, both new and old, that we believe will be useful to people during this time, from books on making your own plant medicine to ones on staying fit at home to tomes taking a broad view of societal and personal change.
-Every three days for the next three weeks, we will offer, for free download, three new ebooks as part of this care package.
+Every three days until April 21st, we will offer, for free download, three new ebooks as part of this care package.
 You can check our website daily to receive the next three (or view the past ones), or you can follow us on Facebook and Instagram to receive notifications of that day’s offerings.

 Additionally, in an effort to support the lifeblood of our particular industry and a cultural cornerstone of our society, we are supporting the independent bookstores of the East Bay by purchasing gift cards from them and giving away those cards on our social media pages as gifts to readers.
 Again, more information on this giveaway will be available on our sites over the next three weeks.